YotaYota/notes/docs/aws/ccp.md

 ## Module 3: Global Infrastructure and Reliability

+Edge Locations are not the same as Regions.
+Regions can push their content to several edge locations.

-### Regions
+### Regions and Availability Zones

-Regions are totally isolated from one another without an explicit approve.
+Regions are geographically isolated from one another without an explicit approve.

+Regions can be connected with high speed fiber network.

+_Availability Zone (AZ)_: One data center inside a region.

+**Best Practice**: Run across at least 2 AZs for mitigating effect of downtime.
+Any service marked with _Regionally scoped service_ are already doing this by default.

+Factors when deciding a region:

+- Compliance with data governance and legal requirements
+- Proximity
+- Feature availability
+- Pricing

+### Edge Locations

+_Content Delivery Network (CDN)_: Cache data close to client.

+_Amazon CloudFront_ is the CDN in AWS.

+_Route 53_: DNS server.